simsaens/Codea-Runtime/README.md

 Codea Runtime Library (BETA)
 ============================

 This is the Codea Runtime Library.
-It provides all the Lua bindings and graphics, sound and runtime engine for Codea on iPad.
+It provides all the Lua bindings, graphics, sound and runtime engine for Codea on iPad.
 Using this library you can create standalone apps from a [Codea](http://twolivesleft.com/Codea/) project.

 This version is a BETA.
 Please report any issues to us on the issue tracker on github.
 The underlying library is release-worthy, but the related scripts could have issues.